robwatts365/robwatts365/README.md

 ## A little bit about me...

 :technologist:
-- Microsoft Teams Phone and Rooms Expert
+- Subject Matter Expert – Microsoft Teams Phone, Rooms, and Places
 - Builds cool solutions for everyone to enjoy!
-- Ex Microsoft
+- Microsoft alum

 Xbox/PC gamer by night. :video_game: ...but a bearded punk rocker... always :metal: